connorfcruz/cruz-connor-portfolio/docs/networking/assignment2.md

 clue1.txt                                   clue3.txt
 ```

-Similarly to above, 'ls' is run, but with the '-a' flag added.
-This flag allows for all files/directories to be shown, including hidden files:
+Similarly to above, 'ls' is run, but with the '-a' switch added.
+This switch allows for all files/directories to be shown, including hidden files:

 ```bash
 ubuntu@ubuntu:~/Documents/MazeGame$ ls -a